Multiplayer Bandit Learning, from Competition to Cooperation: Neutral Play

 \begin{observation} For $p \geq g(\mu,\beta)$, there is a perfect Bayesian equilibrium where the players never explore: the pair of strategies in which each player stays left no matter what happens is a perfect Bayesian equilibrium.
 This is not a Nash equilibrium for $p < g(\mu, \beta)$, since a player can switch to the single player optimum. \end{observation}

-We show that the players also learn from each other in the finite horizon game.
-First recall that $g_T$ is the index for finite horizon $T$ and $M^*$ is the maximum of the support of $\mu$.
-Formally, we have the next theorem.
+We show players also learn from each other in the finite horizon game.
+Recall $g_T$ is the index for finite horizon $T$ and $M^*$ is the maximum of the support of $\mu$.
+Formally, we have:

 \begin{theorem}[Neutral players learn from each other, finite horizon] Consider two neutral players, Alice and Bob, playing a one armed bandit problem with horizon $T$.
 The left arm has success probability $p$ and the right arm has prior distribution $\mu$ that is not a point mass.
 Then in any subgame perfect equilibrium: \begin{enumerate} \item For all $p < M^*$, with probability that converges to $1$ as $T$ grows, at least one player explores.
 Moreover, the probability that no player explores by time $t$ decays polynomially in $t$. \item Suppose $(m + M^*)/2 < p < M^* $.
 Then every (neutral) player has expected reward strictly higher than a single optimal player. \end{enumerate} \end{theorem} \begin{proof} Recall $g_T$ denotes the index of the right arm.
 Let $\alpha \cdot (T+1)$ be the expected reward of an optimal single player, where $\alpha \in (p, g_T)$.